GRAINS-Wheat futures slip to one-month low as soybeans advance

 Rains may also deliver a small benefit to the Mississippi River, where low water levels are expected to continue hampering grain shipments, analysts said.
 Commodity Weather Group projected a "minor uptick" in the flow on the lower Mississippi River.

-The most-active CBOT wheat contract Wv1 was down 9 cents at $8.29-3/4 a bushel by 11 a.m.
-CDT (1600 GMT).
+The most-active CBOT wheat contract Wv1 ended down 4 cents at $8.34-3/4 a bushel.
 It earlier fell to its lowest since Sept.
 20, below a previous one-month trough touched last week.

-Sluggish U.S. wheat exports and competitive prices for Russian and Ukrainian supplies have hung over wheat markets, offsetting worries that a United Nations-backed shipping corridor from Ukraine may not be extended beyond November.
+Sluggish U.S. wheat exports and competitive prices for Russian and Ukrainian supplies have loomed over wheat markets, offsetting worries that a United Nations-backed shipping corridor from Ukraine may not be extended beyond November.

 Ukraine's exports of agricultural products could rise more than 8% in October from last month, the Ukrainian Agrarian Council said on Tuesday.